 - Limited publicly available information about capabilities and pricing

-Best for: Defense ministries, intelligence agencies, and military organizations requiring automated satellite imagery analysis for security applications.
+Best for: Defense ministries, intelligence agencies, and military organizations that need automated satellite imagery analysis for security applications.

 Pricing: Government and defense contracts; not publicly disclosed.